khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Bahrain International Airport/02-delivery.md

     The initial climb for aircraft departing Bahrain International Airport is **3000ft for propeller aircraft** and **4000ft for jet aircraft.**

 ### 2.3 VFR Procedures

+### 2.4  VFR Procedures

+- VFR Flights shall not take place above FL150 to prevent entering the Class A Airspace.
+- VFR Flights are not permitted when the ceiling is less than 1500ft or when the ground visibility is less than 5KM.
+- **Bahrain Tower (TWR)** and **Bahrain Approach (APP)** both hold the authority to delay VFR flights into either **Class D Control Zone** or the **Class C Terminal Manevuering Area** if traffic levels permit.
+- All VFR departures shall be assigned a discrete SSR code so that positive identification is established.
+- VFR aircraft are assigned discrete, or specific, four-digit squawk codes to allow for positive identification on radar, especially when flying through controlled airspace.

+### 3.5.2
+VFR Departures VFR Flights planning to depart **Bahrain International Airport (OBBI)** to leave the **Control Zone (CTR)** must first have prior approval from the APP Controller to enter the **Terminal Manevuering Area (TMA)**.
+There are no published VFR routes in the Bahrain CTR.
+Aircraft shall therefore be cleared on track to their destination.

+#### 3.5.2.1
 DLV is responsible for issuing VFR Clearances as well.
 Prior to issuing a VFR Clearance to any traffic, DLV must coordinate with TWR to ensure the TWR controller can accept local traffic into his CTR.
 TWR has the authority to delay traffic into his CTR if the traffic load is high.
 The TWR Controller must provide a estimated delay time to the DLV Controller to pass to the pilot.

 ### 2.3.1 VFR Circuits